Western Animation: Sky Dancers

 - Sibling Rivalry: Skyclone, the king's eldest son, attempts to kill his younger brother Skyler who was named the Wingdom's king.

-- Super Strength: Slam, sometimes to the point where it is Does Not Know His Own Strength
+- Super Strength: Slam, sometimes to the point of him not knowing his own strength.

 - Taken for Granite: One episode has Skyclone turning the citizens of the Wingdom into statues with a poisoned lemonade.